 This post originally appeared in Susan Kostal's Legal Marketing Bits & Bites Newsletter.
 Sign up for more content here.

-Check out the original newsletter or sign up for more great content here!
+Check out the original newsletter and sign up for more content here!